Placido Domingo feted at Met Opera for his 50th anniversary

-"For us, the opera singers, it is just like Frank Sinatra said: New York, New York, if you made it, you made it everywhere," the 77-year-old singer from Spain said Friday night when he was honored on stage for the 50th anniversary of his Met debut.
+"For us, the opera singers, it is just like Frank Sinatra said: New York, New York, if you made it, you made it everywhere," the 77-year-old singer from Spain said when he was honoured on stage for the 50th anniversary of his Met debut.

+Domingo's performance in the title role of Gianni Schicchi, the third opera of Puccini's Il Trittico, was his 52nd role and 695th appearance at the Met as a singer and conductor.

-During a ceremony after the opening opera, "Il Tabarro," Met general manager Peter Gelb gave Domingo a pair of gifts.
+During a ceremony after the opening opera, Met general manager Peter Gelb gave Domingo a pair of gifts.

 "Since you have owned this stage for your entire career, we thought we'd give you a piece of it.
 So this was removed from the stage earlier this week," Gelb said before bestowing a chunk of flooring.